Why University of Toronto Mississauga

 Over 60,000 alumni have graduated from UTM, including astronaut Dr. Roberta Bondar, filmmaker Richie Mehta, Canadian media executive Kirstine Stewart, actor Zaib Shaikh, and writer/poet Dionne Brand.
 Below are stories about some of the accomplishments made by our recent alumni.

-With a major in economics and specialization in finance, Jones thought it would be interesting to pursue this particular academic route because it would add value to her as a lawyer later on.
+Jones pursued a major in economics and specialization in finance because it would add value to her as a lawyer later on.

 “I always thought it would be really interesting to be an advocate for small businesses and help them grow, expand and develop.”